gfulton-redhat/orchestration/README.md

 * Source Code
 * Reports

-###

-#### Tagging
-Whether you rolling back or rolling foward source control tagging references your work as just a single point in time.

 ### Auditable
-When things go sideways it is tempting to just solve the problem and move on.
-The ability to follow issues to the source ensure holistic solutions.
+When things go sideways you have the ability ensure holistic solutions.

 ## Tools
 * Source Control Management